unswsecsoc/constitution/README.md

       4.16.1 Optional preferential voting shall be used;
       4.16.2 Voting for all positions shall be conducted simultaneously (where applicable);
       4.16.3 A Returning Officer shall be appointed by the Executive, informed by the first notice of the election;
-      4.16.4 Members who nominate themselves for candidacy for more than one position must provide an order of preference;
+      4.16.4 Members who nominate themselves for candidacy for more than one (1) position must provide an order of preference;
-      4.16.5 If a candidate wins more than one position, the candidate shall be elected to their most preferred position, and votes for the vacated position(s) shall be counted again (unless there are no other candidates in the vacated position).
+      4.16.5 If a candidate wins more than one (1) position, the candidate shall be elected to their most preferred position, and votes for the vacated position(s) shall be counted again (unless there are no other candidates in the vacated position).
       4.16.6 If nominations are taken in advance:;
         4.16.6.1 All eligible members must receive notice of the nominations period before its commencement, as well as details of the nomination process.
-        4.16.6.2 Nominations must be open for at least 7 days.
+        4.16.6.2 Nominations must be open for at least seven (7) days.
         4.16.6.3 Members who wish to submit themselves as nomination candidate:;
           4.16.6.3.1 Must do so directly to the Returning Officer;
           4.16.6.3.2 Must confirm their nomination by emailing the returning officer using their UNSW email, before voting begins.